Jiplay/blog-portfolio/_posts/Presentation.md

 ---
 title: "Introduction"
-excerpt: "This is the main page about me, professionally I mean, I'll describe my education, my professionnal experiences, and the most challenging projects."
+excerpt: "My professionnal carrer sorted into folders when you'll have more information about my experiences than on my resume.
+Always looking for opportunity"
 coverImage: '/postImg/hero.png'
 date: '2023-11-23T05:35:07.322Z'
 author: